 Recent research has revealed how hydrodynamics (flow and turbulence-related features) in tidal stream environments can influence the distribution of marine animals, including fish (Lieber et al. 2018, 2019; McInturf et al. 2019).
 The Minas Passage is characterized by a series of turbulent hydrodynamics features (i.e., vortices, eddies, whirlpools, wakes, and shear currents) that could impact the spatiotemporal distribution of various fishes.
 The RAP will use a series of mobile ADCP transects combined with a high-resolution radar network to create the first spatiotemporal flow atlas of the Minas Passage to understand these hydrodynamic features.

 Concurrently, hydroacoustic data for various migratory and resident fish species in the Bay of Fundy that is curated by OTN will be compiled and analysed to understand their spatiotemporal distributions.
 The hydrodynamic and hydroacoustic data will then be combined with information about turbine specific parameters (e.g., turbine blade length, swept area, turbine height off the seabed) to develop encounter rate models for various fish species.
 These models will then be refined and validated through a series of hydroacoustic tagging efforts, ultimately leading to the development of a user-friendly Graphical User Interface (GUI) similar to what is available for the offshore wind energy industry in the United Kingdom (McGregor et al. 2018).
 Ultimately, the RAP will contribute towards improving our understanding of the risks of instream tidal power development for fishes of commercial, cultural, and conservation importance in the Bay of Fundy, and will assist in the development of future environmental effects monitoring programs.

 Since the program commenced in April 2020, OTN has acquired acoustic tag data from 22 contributors, covering nine species of fish in the Bay of Fundy (i.e., alewife (Alosa pseudoharengus), American shad (A. sapidissima), American eel (Anguilla rostrata), Atlantic salmon (Salmo salar), Atlantic sturgeon (Acipenser oxyrhinchus oxyrhinchus), Atlantic tomcod (Microgadus tomcod), spiny dogfish (Squalus acanthias), striped bass (Morone saxatilis), and white shark (Carcharodon carcharias)).
-FORCE has also established a high-resolution radar network in Minas Passage and has begun quantifying hydrodynamic features (turbulence, flow etc.) of Minas passage (Figure 5).
+FORCE has also established a high-resolution radar network in Minas Passage and has begun guantifying hydrodynamic features (turbulence, flow etc.) of Minas passage (Figure 6).
 The integration of physical habitat variables with acoustic tag data has commenced, model development for each species has begun, and species distribution maps are being created.
-The number of individuals per species to be tagged for validating model predictions has been determined, and the tagging program has commenced, with alewife and American shad already tagged and Atlantic sturgeon and spiny dogfish to be tagged later this summer (Figure 6).
-The acoustic receiver array (Figure 7) for detecting tagged fish was deployed in early June and will be recovered in late August to download data and replace receiver batteries and will then be redeployed to collect additional data.
+The number of individuals per species to be tagged for validating model predictions has been determined, and the tagging program has commenced, with alewife (Figure 7), American shad, Atlantic sturgeon (Figure 8) and spiny dogfish tagged this summer and fall.
+The acoustic receiver array (Figure 9) for detecting tagged fish was deployed in early June and was recovered in late August to download data and replace receiver batteries.
+The array was re-deployed in September to collect additional data and will be recovered in December to contribute tag detection data for validating and refining the species distribution models and developing species-specific encounter rate models.

-Figure 5: One of two high-resolution radars constructed near the FORCE site to be used for the RAP program.
+Figure 6: One of two high-resolution radars constructed near the FORCE site to be used for the RAP program.

-Figure 6: Acoustic tagging of alewife from the Avon River by RAP partner organization Mi'kmaw Conservation Group.
+Figure 7: Acoustic tagging of alewife from the Avon River by RAP partner organization Mi'kmaw Conservation Group.